Data and Representation for Turkish Natural Language Inference: Experiments

 \subsubsection{Results}

-\Figref{fig:test_acc} suggests that morphological parsing is beneficial where the training set is small, but that its importance largely disappears for large training sets.
+\Figref{fig:test_acc} suggests that morphological parsing is beneficial where the training set is small, but its importance largely disappears for large training sets.
 This is reflected also in the final results in \tabref{tab:case_study_ii_results}.
-We conjecture that this unexpected result traces to the fact that the models under consideration create contextual embeddings of both word and subword tokens \cite{kudo-2018-subword, kudo2018sentencepiece, sennrich-etal-2016-neural}.
-Given a sufficiently large dataset, it might be that this can approximate the effects of morphological parsing.
+We relate this to the fact that BERT models create contextual embeddings of both word and subword tokens \cite{kudo-2018-subword, kudo2018sentencepiece, sennrich-etal-2016-neural}.
+Given a sufficiently large dataset, BERT models can approximate the effects of morphological parsing even for Turkish, a morphologically-rich language.

 The trends are not uniform for SNLI-TR and MultiNLI-TR.
-For SNLI-TR, all three models display a similar learning curve, with only a slight edge for Zemberek early on.
+For SNLI-TR, all three models display a similar learning curve, with a slight edge for Zemberek early on.
 For MultiNLI-TR, models with morphological parsers are more differentiated.
-However, all three models converge to similar performance at the end of training on both datasets (\Tabref{tab:case_study_ii_results}).
+However, all three converge to similar performance at the end of training on both datasets (\Tabref{tab:case_study_ii_results}).

 In light of these findings, we suggest avoiding the use of morphological parsers for Turkish NLI where the training set is large, since the benefits of such parsers are generally not enough to offset the cost of running them.